mhemeryck/mhemeryck.github.io/_posts/2021-06-15-home_automation_why.md

 In the following series of blog posts, I will outline more of the details of the actual setup that I did design and build.

 1. [why] introduction to the series, this post
-1. architecture: topology of the home automation components and different levels of abstraction
+1. [architecture] topology of the home automation components and different levels of abstraction
 1. wiring: details about basic components (relays and push buttons) and the related wiring
 1. schematics: how to represent the electrical wiring in a one-wire diagram and floor plan
 1. cabinet: a peek inside my electrical cabinet